Blake Ellis (tennis)

 Blake Ellis (born 6 January 1999) is an Australian tennis player.

-Ellis won the 2016 Australian Open boys' doubles alongside Alex De Minaur.
+Ellis won the 2016 Australian Open boys' doubles alongside Alex de Minaur.

 Career

-2014 – 2017: Senior Beginnings
+2014–2017: Professional debut

-Ellis made his senior debut in October 2014 at the Australia F7, where he lost in round 1.
-Between 2015 and 2017, Ellis competed in the ITF Men's Circuit around Australia, Asia, and Europe, with his best result in that time period being a semi-final appearance in the August 2017 Thailand F6 Futures tournament in Nonthaburi.
+Ellis made his senior debut in October 2014 at the Australia F7, where he lost in round one.
+Between 2015 and 2017, he competed in the ITF Men's Circuit around Australia, Asia and Europe, with his best result being a semi-final appearance in August 2017 in the Thailand F6 Futures tournament in Nonthaburi.

 In October 2017, Ellis won his first Challenger match against Austrian Lucas Mielder in the Canberra International.

 2018

-At the 2018 Shimadzu All Japan Indoor Tennis Championships, Ellis had his best Challenger-level performance to date, winning his qualifying matches and then defeating two previous tournament champions in 5th seed Tatsuma Ito and 3rd seed Go Soeda en route to a semi-final loss against fellow Australian and eventual champion John Millman.
+At the 2018 Shimadzu All Japan Indoor Tennis Championships, Ellis had his best Challenger-level performance to date, winning his qualifying matches then defeating two previous tournament champions in fifth seed Tatsuma Ito and third seed Go Soeda en route to a semi-final loss against fellow Australian and eventual champion John Millman.